deep-diver/semantic-segmentation-ml-pipeline/training_pipeline/models/README.md

 - `train.py`: the `run_fn` function inside this file is designated in the `run_fn` argument of the `Trainer` component. `run_fn` function basically constructs `tf.data` pipeline for training and validation dataset, builds a model, train the model, and export the trained model.
   - `unet.py`: the model used in this project is a **U-NET** variant borrowed from [TensorFlow's official tutorial](https://www.tensorflow.org/tutorials/images/segmentation). the `build_model` function returns the U-NET implementation based on Keras, and it is used in the `train.py`.
   - `signatures.py`: a signature let us add custom functions to a model when it is exported as `SavedModel`.
-This file defines a set of signatures for the model.
+This file defines a set of signatures for the model. `model_exporter` defines a signature that handles requests when the model is deployed, `transform_features_signature` defines a signature that applies preprocessing logics from the `Transform` component to the input, and `tf_examples_serving_signature` defines a signature that gets predictions from the model after applying the preprocessing logics from the `Transform` component.
+    - NOTE: difference between `model_exporter` and `tf_examples_serving_signature` is whether the preprocessing logics from the `Transform` component is applied.

 - `preprocessing.py`: the `preprocessing_fn` function inside this file is designated in the `preprocessing_fn` argument of the `Transform` component. `preprocessing_fn` function basically transforms the raw data from the upstream component, `ImportExampleGen` to be fit into the format that the model expects.